Rafael Correa: Early life

-Childhood
+Early life

-Correa's father was Rafael Correa Icaza, born in the Province of Los Ríos, Ecuador, (23 March 1934 – 10 June 1995) while his mother is Norma Delgado Rendón (born 1 September 1939).
+Correa's father was Rafael Correa Icaza, born in Los Ríos Province, Ecuador, while his mother is Norma Delgado Rendón (born 1 September 1939).
 He had three siblings; Fabricio Correa, Pierina Correa and Bernardita Correa.
 Having grown up in the coastal city of Guayaquil, he has described his family background as being that of the "lower middle class".

 When Correa was five, his father was arrested and imprisoned for three years after attempting to smuggle illegal narcotics into the United States.
 Publicly acknowledging this incident while president, Correa stated that "I do not condone what he did [but] drug smugglers are not criminals.
 They are single mothers or unemployed people who are desperate to feed their families".
 Correa was 18 when he was told about his father's actions.

 While living in Guayaquil, Correa was highly involved in the Boy Scout program.
-When he was 17, despite his family facing financial hardship, a family friend was paid for him to be educated at an elite local school, where he excelled.
+When he was 17, despite his family facing financial hardship, a family friend paid for him to be educated at an elite local school, where he excelled.
 During his secondary studies he was president of the Lasallian Student Cultural Association ("ACEL" in Spanish).
-Correa then obtained a scholarship to study at the Catholic University of Santiago de Guayaquil (UCSG), a private higher education institution in Guayaquil, Ecuador, where he obtained an undergraduate degree in economics in 1987.
+Correa then obtained a scholarship to study at the Universidad Católica de Santiago de Guayaquil (UCSG), a private higher education institution in Guayaquil, Ecuador, where he obtained an undergraduate degree in economics in 1987.

-When attending UCSG, he was elected President of the Association of Students of Economy, Audit and Administration (AEAA) and, later on, President of the Federation of Students (FEUC) of the same education center, a position which in 1986 allowed him to preside over the Private Universities Students Federation of Ecuador (FEUPE in Spanish).
+When attending UCSG, he was elected President of the Association of Students of Economy, Audit and Administration (AEAA) and, later on, President of the Federation of Students (FEUC) of the same education center, a position which in 1986 allowed him to preside over the Private Universities Students Federation of Ecuador (FEUPE).